Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

 Recently, there has been increasing interest in solving approximation and numerical problems that involve functions depending on a large number $d$ of variables.
-The computation time typically grows exponentially in $d$, and the problems become intractable already for mild dimensions $d$ without further assumptions.
-This is so called the curse of dimensionality \cite{Be57}.
+Without further assumptions the computation time typically grows exponentially in $d$, and the problems become intractable already for mild dimensions $d$.
+This is the so called curse of dimensionality \cite{Be57}.
 In sampling recovery and numerical integration, a classical model in attempt to overcome it which has been widely studied, is to impose certain mixed smoothness or more general anisotropic smoothness conditions on the function to be approximated, and to employ sparse grids for construction of approximation algorithms for sampling recovery or integration.
 We refer the reader to \cite{BG04, GeGr08, NW08, NW10} for surveys and the references therein on various aspects of this direction.

 Sparse grids for sampling recovery and numerical integration were first considered by Smolyak \cite{Sm63}.
 He constructed the following grid of dyadic points

 where $D(m) := \{k \in {\ZZ}^d_+: |k|_1 \le m\}$ and $I^d(k):= \{s \in {\ZZ}^d_+: 0 \le s_i \le 2^{k_i}, \ i \in [d]\}$.
 Here and in what follows, we use the notations: $xy := (x_1y_1,..., x_dy_d)$; $2^x := (2^{x_1},...,2^{x_d})$; $|x|_1 := \sum_{i=1}^d |x_i|$ for $x, y \in {\RR}^d$; $[d]$ denotes the set of all natural numbers from $1$ to $d$; $x_i$ denotes the $i$th coordinate of $x \in \RR^d$, i.e., $x := (x_1,..., x_d)$.
 Observe that $\Gamma(m)$ is a sparse grid of the size $2^m m^{d-1}$ in comparing with the standard full grid of the size $2^{dm}$.